logto-io/docs/docs/docs/references/core/configuration.md

 ## Database configs

-Managing too many environment variables are not efficient and flexible, so most of our general configs store in the database table `_logto_configs`.
+Managing too many environment variables are not efficient and flexible, so most of our general configs are stored in the database table `_logto_configs`.

 The table is a simple key-value storage, and the key is enumerable as following: